If you would like to support this site, please consider Donating.

 A superb book, very concise and well written, giving a wealth of information on 400 or more species including descriptions, habitat, cultivation details and plant uses.
 A wealth of colour photographs bring each plant vividly to life.

 ].
-The plants have ornamental value and are very suitable for backyards and places where children play (to eat the fruits and to climb the trees)[
+The plants have ornamental value and can be used to form hedges.
+They are very suitable for backyards and places where children play (to eat the fruits and to climb the trees)[

 301